eslint/js/README.md

         objectLiteralShorthandMethods: false,

         // enable parsing of shorthand object literal properties
+        objectLiteralShorthandProperties: false,

+        // React JSX parsing
-        objectLiteralShorthandProperties: false
+        jsx: false
     }
 });
 ```

 ## Plans

 Espree starts as a fork of Esprima v1.2.2, the last stable published released of Esprima before work on ECMAScript 6 began.
-Espree's first version is therefore v1.2.2 and is 100% compatible with Esprima v1.2.2 as  drop-in replacement.
+Espree's first version is therefore v1.2.2 and is 100% compatible with Esprima v1.2.2 as a drop-in replacement.
 The version number will be incremented based on [semantic versioning](http://semver.org/) as features and bug fixes are added.

 The immediate plans are: